African safari at its best

 July to September is peak season.
 The rain has ended and the park comes to life.
 The trees and plants are blooming and many animals are looking for a mate or having their young.
 Please be advised that outside of peak season, many lodges and bush camps are closed.

-- January to March: The wettest months, and the most challenging time to visit the park.
+The wettest months, and the most challenging time to visit the park.
+But you'll be alone in the bush.

 Lodges and camps are regularly visited by animals, such as elephants, impalas and warthogs.
 And at night, hippos come out of the water to graze.
 It can be extremely dangerous if you accidentally come between a mother hippo and her young.
 So always be very cautious and keep your eyes open.